-Risk Residual Impact 31 March 2022 Residual Likelihood 31 March 2022 1 Strategic Investment Board Ltd may not be able to recruit or retain the staff needed to achieve its business objectives.
+Risk Residual Impact 31 March 2023 Residual Likelihood 31 March 2023 1 Strategic Investment Board Ltd may not be able to recruit or retain the staff needed to achieve its business objectives.
 HIGH HIGH 2 Key stakeholder relationships may break down.
 HIGH MEDIUM 3 Strategic Investment Board Ltd's financial and other controls may not be sufficient to prevent or identify fraud.
 HIGH LOW 4 Strategic Investment Board Ltd's information may not be protected or managed adequately including Strategic Investment Board Ltd not being compliant with GDPR.
 MEDIUM LOW 5 Strategic Investment Board Ltd may suffer reputational damage through delays to key projects.
-MEDIUM MEDIUM 6 The implementation of the new Group Structure and Senior Leadership Team may fail to deliver the expected benefits and adversely impact on Strategic Investment Board Ltd's performance.
-HIGH HIGH 7 Strategic Investment Board Ltd's performance may be adversely affected by the Covid-19 pandemic, including by its long-term effects, or by other 'black swan' events.
-MEDIUM HIGH 8 Strategic Investment Board Ltd's work may be adversely affected by a recession (including one arising from Brexit) MEDIUM HIGH 9 Strategic Investment Board Ltd's budget may be insufficient to enable it to achieve its business objectives.
+MEDIUM HIGH 6 The lack of an effective organisational structure and senior leadership team may constrain Strategic Investment Board Ltd's performance.
+HIGH HIGH 7 Strategic Investment Board Ltd's performance may be adversely affected by construction cost inflation, an economic recession, Brexit, the war in Ukraine and other external factors.
+HIGH HIGH 8 The effectiveness of Strategic Investment Board Ltd's Board may be limited by delays in the appointment of a Chair and new NEDs.
+MEDIUM MEDIUM 9 Strategic Investment Board Ltd may be unable to achieve all its planned business objectives with the funding available to it or its partners.
 HIGH HIGH 10 Policy changes may adversely impact on Strategic Investment Board Ltd's ability to fulfil its remit.
-HIGH MEDIUM
+MEDIUM MEDIUM